Experimental progress on quantum coherence: detection, quantification, and manipulation: Experimental progress on the resource theory of quantum coherence

 Collective measurements based on photonic quantum walks are also useful for other aspects of quantum physics.
 In Ref~\cite{hou2018deterministic}, the authors present new experimental technologies for the realization of nonprojective collective measurement with a high fidelity over 0.99.
 In Ref.~\cite{tang2020experimental}, the authors apply collective measurements to optimal orienteering protocols based on parallel spins and antiparallel spins.
 Experimental results also show that such technologies can be used to reduce the backaction of projective measurements in quantum thermodynamics~\cite{wu2019experimentally,minimizingWu}.

 Although the methods discussed above constitute the leading approaches for estimating the coherence of single quantum systems, a potential downside associated with their application is that implementing global measurements can be difficult when dealing with multi-qubit systems.
 For such systems, a spectrum-based estimation method was proposed in Ref.~\cite{yu_2019} which can be used to provide bounds for coherence measures such as the robustness of coherence $C_R$, the relative entropy of coherence $C_r$, or the $\ell_1$-norm of coherence $C_{\ell_1}$.
 The crucial aspect of this scheme is that a small number of local measurements can suffice to provide useful bounds.
 This was recently experimentally demonstrated in Ref.~\cite{ding_2020} with an implementation of the spectrum estimation scheme in a photonic setup.
 Therein, the authors generate highly entangled three- and four-qubit states --- the Greenberger-Horne-Zeilinger state, W state, and cluster state --- and use stabilizer measurements to ensure that measuring few local observables can effectively and efficiently bound multipartite coherence.
 In~\cite{Omran570,Song574} the authors generated GHZ states of up to 20 qubits using Rydberg atoms and a superconducting quantum processor, respectively.
-In the setup used in~\cite{Omran570}, the $\ell_1$-norm of coherence of the experimentally obtained state is related to the experimental GHZ state fidelity.
+In the setup used in~\cite{Omran570}, the $\ell_1$-norm of coherence of the experimentally obtained state is related to the experimental GHZ state fidelity. {Besides quantum coherence concerning discrete variables, coherence of continuous variables has also been experimentally studied recently~\cite{zhang2021quantifying,kang2021experimental}.}